HeikoRotteveel/InSAR_infrastructure_mapper/README.md

 InSAR Mapper
 ---
-A command-line tool to filter and visualize **InSAR target data** on an interactive map using Folium.
-The map will be exported as HTML and GeoJSON.
+This small Python tool is designed to **filter and visualize InSAR target data** on an interactive map.
+It runs completely from the terminal and produces:

+- An **HTML map** you can open in a browser.
+- A **GeoJSON file** containing all filtered points that can be used for further analysis in GIS tools.

 ---